 I suppose one goes about life attempting to accommodate as many things as possible, and then, to remove what’s detrimental, and keep what’s beneficial.
 Most will say time in nature has clear benefits: physical exertion, social networking (for reals), and fresh air.
 The first is agreeably necessary, the second is dubious in the age of the mobile’s reach, whereas the third comes with a big qualification.
 One conclusion I keep coming back to time and time again is that nature in spring is simply a declaration of war on my eyes and nose.
 What happens next is frankly unseemly when my eyes become collecting centres for thin strands of rheum and my nose becomes an overactive production centre for mucus.

-‘Suck it up, son’, I tell myself, and by the time I arrive in the Austrian capital, I learn to accommodate the distraction and lack of sleep.
+I’ll be all right, and by the time I arrive in the Austrian capital, I learn to accommodate the distraction and lack of sleep.
 Besides, I understand the coffee’s pretty good here in town.
 I begin the day with eyedrops and equipped with tissue packets, I’m on another academic pilgrimage, this time to Vienna’s Zentralfriedhof (Central Cemetery).

 This piece is also partly about entropy in the branch of physics called statistical mechanics1, and how it’s related in a way to my unstoppable allergies.
 The concept of entropy is at the very heart of The Second Law of Thermodynamics.
 Entropy is a measure of a system’s energy that is unavailable for work or of the degree of a system’s disorder; entropy in the universe never decreases.
 In the 19th-century, scientists such as Ludwig Boltzmann provided a statistical basis to describing entropy.
 In 1877, Boltzmann defined entropy to be proportional to the logarithm of the number of individual ‘microstates’ occupied by a physical system.
 For a gas consisting of N particles (typically N is 10^23 or 1 followed by 23 zeros) at room temperature and atmospheric conditions, the number of microstates, W, goes as exp(N) or the exponential of N, which is a staggeringly large number.